tjk113/UWRUS/README.md

 # Ukikipedia World Record Update Script (UWRUS)

-Automatically pulls new X-Cam and Single Star world records from the (discord/spreadsheets) and updates it on the star's RTA Guide page
+Automatically pulls new X-Cam and Single Star world records from their spreadsheets and updates it on the star's RTA Guide page

 ## Current functionality:
 Can update single star records